mikkelbu/reading-list/README.md

 # Currently reading
-* "Dune Messiah" by Frank Herbert
+* "Children of Dune" by Frank Herbert

 # Books that I want to read

 ## Books that I own, but have not read yet
-* "Children of Dune"
 * Perhaps reread the first many books in the "Dragonlance" series - in the beginning primarily by Tracy Hickman and Margaret Weis
 * "Sandman The Deluxe Edition Book 1" by Neil Gaiman and Sam Kieth
 * "We Have No Idea - A Guide to the Unknown Universe" by Jorge Cham and Daniel Whiteson